 Located in the Coronado National Forest in Arizona.

-For further information contact: Nogales Ranger District - Coronado National Forest
+For further information contact: Safford Ranger District - Coronado National Forest

 Details mentioned in this article were accurate at the time of publication